-Beginning August 1, 2019, and despite any policy to the contrary, Northwestern University will not take any of the four following actions toward any student using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
-Bill® (Ch.
+For Northwestern students using U.S. Department of Veterans Affairs (VA) Post 9/11 GI Bill®1 (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
-31) benefits, while their payment from the United States Department of Veterans Affairs is pending to the educational institution:
+31) benefits, the University will not prevent enrollment, assess a late fee, deny access to resources available to other students, or require they secure additional funding while payment from the United States Department of Veterans Affairs is pending to the University.